JBShady/COD5-Remastered/README.md

 * Player does not talk while in last stand (such as about kills or powerups)
 * Downing and reviving point loss/reward is the same across all maps, as it was originally not in the the first map
 * The co-op bleedout time has been increased from 30 seconds to 45 seconds like future Call of Duty titles, togglable under the "Difficulty" setting in Game Options
-* Can no longer switch weapons while reviving\
+* Can no longer switch weapons while reviving
 * Fixed sound glitch when pressing fire with the Syrette
+* All maps use the slightly buffed revive radius from Der Riese

 ### Sounds
 * All maps use the most refined (DLC3) iteration of soundalias settings where applicable for consistency in audio mastering and mixing